 Another ancillary benefit has to do with who is drawn to learn and practice juggling.
 Generally speaking, boys get more excited about it.
 Generally speaking, a lot of boys are primarily kinesthetic learners (as opposed to learning visually or aurally).
 Kinesthetic learners suffer a disadvantage in traditional classroom structures, which are heavily weighted toward visual and aural learners who can sit still.
 Kinesthetic learners learn by doing and experiencing and repeating.
 They tend to score lower in school, and, not coincidentally, have lower status.
 But athletic prowess can raise their status, as can having a skill like juggling.

 Then there are connections to math and physics—juggling is all about numbers and patterns, mechanics and physics.
-But I won’t go into that, here (It’s over my head; heh, heh).
+But I won’t go into that, here (It’s over my head; get it? heh, heh).